gbb/numpy-simple-select/README.md

 LICENSE
 =======

 Published under the MIT license with permission.
-Copyright (C) 2013 Norwegian Forest and Landscape Institute (contact: Graeme B Bell).
+Copyright (C) 2013 Norwegian Forest and Landscape Institute (contact: Graeme B Bell), except the function definition re-used from numpy.select.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: